Italy: Self-employment visa and freelancing step-by-step

 • have been working or studying for the last 24 months outside of Italy

 Once you’ve figured out the basic formalities, it’s time to start preparing for your move!
-If you want to live in the North, definitely explore homes for rent in Milan-the fashion capital of Italy!
+If you want to live in the North, definitely explore homes for rent in Milan — the fashion capital of Italy!
 But if your heart is after Italy's southern charm, search for Rome's houses for rent.

 We wish you good luck in your new adventure as a freelancer in Italy!

-Please reach out to content@housinganywhere.com if you have any suggestions or inquiries about the content on this page.
+Please reach out to content @housinganywhere.com if you have any suggestions or questions about the content on this page.
+For legal advice or help with specific situations, we recommend you contact the appropriate authorities.